 Fold in approximately 1/3 of egg whites into pumpkin mixture.
 Add another 1/3 of the egg whites by gently folding into the batter.
 Add the remaining 1/3 egg whites and again fold into the cake batter.
 If too running add extra flour; consistence must be thickened.

 Scoop the batter into prepared 10 inch tube pan, level the batter.
 Gently tap the pan against the counter to remove air bubbles trapped in the batter.
 Bake the 10 inch pan for 25 minutes.
 When skewer inserted comes out clean, turned the oven off; keep the cake inside the oven and leave the door ajar for 10 minutes.

 Remove the cake from oven after 35 minutes and gently remove the cake from the pan.
 Let is cool completely before spraying the whipping cream and decorate with tropical fruits.

-Note: 100 g plain flour, take 2 Tablespoon out replace with 2 Tablespoon corn starch plus extra if too running 3 Tbs plain fl plus 3 Tbs corn starch.
+Note: 100 g plain flour, take 2 Tablespoon out replace with 2 Tablespoon corn starch plus extra if too running 3 Tbs plain flour plus 3 Tbs corn starch.

 You can use any fruits you like.
 You can use thickened cream and sugar to make the frost cream.